 The cost of swimming lessons varies based on a number of factors.
 Naturally, you can choose from group lessons or private lessons – and you can choose from once a week or twice a week.
 Whatever the choice, prices will vary according to the specific program.

-Depending on the age of a child, swim lessons could last a half an hour or a full hour, and here, prices will also vary.
+Depending on the age of a child, swim lessons could last half an hour or a full hour, and here, prices will also vary.
 Group lessons are a cost-effective option – with a reasonable instructor/student ratio this can provide both excellent value and satisfactory lessons.
-To get more information of the cost for baby swimming lessons in Toronto, contact the team at Aquatics Academy.
+To get more information about the cost of baby swimming lessons in Toronto, contact the team at Aquatics Academy.
 Call us directly at 647-350-SWIM or fill out our online form.

 In most cases, and particularly for parents who are eager, it's best to wait at least six weeks before taking a baby into a swimming pool.
 The experts will agree and disagree, so it’s best to be prudent with the decision.
 Some swim schools provide such programs.